Salem Lutheran Church is gathering online.

 Sharing Faith, Hope, and Veggies with You!

 Thanks to as grant from the Chesapeake Bay Foundation, our Urban Garden has been redone with raised boxes and additional native plants.
 This ministry, through members and friends of Salem, seeks to plant and tend to small gardens of vegetables and herbs.
 This ministry was initially developed to help meet the need of anyone who may be unable to afford fresh vegetables, but is available for anyone in the community who could benefit from or enjoy it.

 Serving Our Community

 Social Ministry has a long, rich history at Salem.
-Recently, Salem members have prepared and served a monthly meal for the men of the Baltimore Station, a residential treatment program supporting veterans transitioning through the cycle of poverty, addiction, and homelessness to self-sufficiency.
-This spring, Salem members and friends donated canned goods for a local scout troop's "Scouting for Food" campaign.
-In the past, congregation members and friends have volunteered with Habitat for Humanity, helped at a local food pantry, and assisted with Augsburg Lutheran Home.
+Salem members have prepared and served a monthly meal for the men of the Baltimore Station, a residential treatment program supporting veterans transitioning through the cycle of poverty, addiction, and homelessness to self-sufficiency.
+Our work at Baltimore Station is on hold during the pandemic but we hope to return soon.

 Young Adult Ministry